Geneseo, New York: Post-revolution

 The town was established in 1789, before the formation of Livingston County.
-The settlement of Geneseo by the colonists began shortly after the arrival of James and William Wadsworth in 1790.
+The colonists' settlement of Geneseo began shortly after James and William Wadsworth arrived in 1790.
 The brothers came to the Genesee Valley from Connecticut as agents of their uncle, Colonel Jeremiah Wadsworth, to care for and sell the land he purchased.
-The Wadsworths were participants in the negotiations of the Treaty of Big Tree between Robert Morris and the Senecas at the site of Geneseo in 1797.
+The Wadsworths were part of the negotiations of the Treaty of Big Tree between Robert Morris and the Senecas at the site of Geneseo in 1797.

 Geneseo, as well as nearby Mount Morris, was part of the Morris Reserve that Morris held back from his sale of much of western New York to the Holland Land Company.

-Geneseo was the birthplace of Eliza Emily Chappell Porter in 1807, who was a nurse, teacher, school builder, and Underground Railroad operative during the Civil War.
+Geneseo was the birthplace of Eliza Emily Chappell Porter in 1807, a nurse, teacher, school builder, and Underground Railroad operative during the Civil War.
 Geneseo was also the birthplace, in 1851, of the swindler Ferdinand Ward.

-Geneseo was used as a background for tales of the law and small town life by Arthur C. Train, who lived and practiced law in the town for many years before the First World War.
+Geneseo was a background for tales of the law and small town life by Arthur C. Train, who lived and practiced law in the town for many years before the First World War.
 He gave it the name of “Pottsville”, and often used it as one of the settings for his stories of the Yankee lawyer, Ephraim Tutt.

 The village of Geneseo became the county seat of Livingston County in 1821 and was incorporated in 1832.
 The State Normal School, now SUNY Geneseo, opened in 1871.
 In 1991, the United States Department of the Interior designated large parts of the village a National Historic Landmark.

 The botanist Albert Francis Blakeslee (1874–1954) was born in Geneseo.